momiji/kpx/README.md

     login: USER_NAME
     password: encrypted:SECRET_KEY

-# list of rules to determine which proxy to use
+# list of rules to determine which proxy to use for HTTP proxy
 rules:
 # sample: direct connection for this host
   - host: "test-proxy-pac1"